Useful Information for Faculty

 An accommodation is an adjustment or modification for disability to ensure equal access to course materials for a person with a disability.
 Examples of accommodations might include extra time on tests, preferential seating, notetakers, or alternate formats such as digital text, audio, or braille.
 Students who are eligible for accommodations must provide to their instructors an accommodation form, signed by an ASC faculty specialist.

-Students with accommodations for extended time on tests or a need for a distraction-reduced environment, schedule their exams at the Proctor Center.
+Students with accommodations for extended time on tests or a need for a distraction-reduced environment, can schedule their exams at the Proctoring Center.

 Please submit all quizzes and exams a minimum of one (1) business day in advance so that the proctor is prepared to provide the exam when the student arrives.
 Make sure to include all instructions or special considerations with your test.
-See Proctoring Page
+Please visit the proctoring center for more information.

 When students require Alternate Media, such as enlarged print for their exams, it is essential the test arrives at the ASC office at least one business day in advance to ensure that the Alternate Media Specialist has time to make the necessary changes.